Team-BANERUS/poketwo-Autocatcher/Fuzzy/Readme.md

 </br>
 `@Supported: poketwo/pokemon/mewbot/Many more`

-**A Autocatcher for everybody's use without any cost since we know not everybody can afford one.** </br>
+**A Discord Bot for everybody's use without any cost since we know not everybody can afford one.** </br>
 This is an open-source, so you can read the code, making it safe to use.
 Trusted too since developed by banerus ^_^

 ## - Features